 - doing exercises to strengthen the muscles around the thumb

 - wearing thumb and wrist supports and braces

 - avoiding activities that put pressure on the thumb

-It can take anywhere from 8 weeks to 1 year to recover from thumb surgery.
-During this time, a person may receive rehabilitation services from occupational or physical therapists.
+It can take 8 weeks to 1 year to recover from thumb surgery.
+During this time, a person benefits from working with an occupational or physical therapist.